 The first thing to keep in mind when creating a set of armor or a weapon is what kind of technology the people wielding and creating your armor and weapons have access to.
 This may seem like an obvious step, but it's something that is often forgotten or otherwise not paid attention to in plenty of works of fiction.

-But once you've figured out what was standard for the period of time your story is set in or is reflecting you can of course bend the rules a little.
+But once you've figured out what the standard for the period of time your story is set in or is reflecting was, you can of course bend the rules a little.
 Did they only have access to iron?
 Well, finding a special kind of stronger iron is not too far of a stretch in a fictional universe.

-If you're going for such a piece of equipment you may wish to consider the technology available at the time of creation as well.
+If you're going for such a piece of equipment, you may wish to consider the technology available at the time of creation as well.
 Some almighty crossbow won't make too much sense if it's the only crossbow used during that time and ever since.
 Why would that be the only crossbow?
-Even if this one is specially forged surely they'd be able to craft more generic versions too.
+Even if this one is specially forged, surely they'd be able to craft more generic versions too.

-The basic point is to make sure your relics aren't too special and unique or at least have a good way of explaining why they can't be reproduced at a later time.
-Sure that one sword may have been crafted by deep mountain dwarves with special forges and they may have been killed after the creation by some evil force.
-But if the sword was lost for 1000 years it'd make sense if similar swords were crafted since, even if they weren't crafted with the exact same method.
+The basic point is to make sure your relics aren't too special and unique, or at least have a good way of explaining why they can't be reproduced at a later time.
+Sure, that one sword may have been crafted by deep mountain dwarves with special forges, and they may have been killed after the creation by some evil force.
+But if the sword was lost for 1000 years, it'd make sense if similar swords were crafted since, even if they weren't crafted with the exact same method.
 1000 years is a long time for sword crafting to improve drastically.

 The same goes for dual wielding weapons.
 Some are too heavy or too clumsy to be dual wielded.
-Shooting with 2 assault rifles might look cool, but if you're going for realism and for somebody who's trying to hit a target it's best to allow this character to hold that assault rifle properly.
+Shooting with 2 assault rifles might look cool, but if you're going for realism, and for somebody who's trying to hit a target, it's best to allow this character to hold that assault rifle properly.

 But there's more to keeping the wielder in mind than that.
-Realistically a regular person could wield a sword, spear, axe, mace and all sorts of other weapons.
+Realistically a regular person could wield a sword, spear, axe, mace, and all sorts of other weapons.
 But the fighting style of this character also comes into play.
 A nimble and agile fighter probably isn't going to be fighting well with a giant mace, no matter how awesome it may look.

 Your character may be great at fighting with a sword and shield, but picking up a two-handed sword requires different training and different skills.

-So you've taken into account the available technologies and the skills of both the crafter and the wielder.
-Time to create that incredible laser gun that doubles as a grenade launcher, a grappling hook, a sniper rifle and a toothpick, right?
+So you've taken into account the available technologies, and the skills of both the crafter and the wielder.
+Time to create that incredible laser gun that doubles as a grenade launcher, a grappling hook, a sniper rifle, and a toothpick, right?
 Not exactly.

 Creating very complex weapons often means the overall weapon is less efficient than a weapon dedicated to a specific task.
-Adding a grenade launcher adds weight and changes the balance, adding the ability to be a sniper rifle comes with restrictions on both the sniper ability (often less range) and the regular laser gun ability.
+Adding a grenade launcher adds weight and changes the balance, adding the ability to be a sniper rifle comes with restrictions on both the sniper's ability (often less range), and the regular laser gun ability.
 Not to mention the added skills required to use all these added extras, with the exception of the toothpick of course.

-If you can avoid making your weapon more complex it's often better to do so.
-Perhaps give a different character a different weapon dedicated to a different task or simply let the main character carry regular grenades instead.
+If you can avoid making your weapon more complex, it's often better to do so.
+Perhaps give a different character a different weapon dedicated to a different task, or simply let the main character carry regular grenades instead.

 Of course this isn't too much of an issue in more fantasy or futuristic heavy settings in which rules can be bend and broken more strongly, but some form of realism is often still required.

 This brings me to balance.
-Weaponry and armor, or attack and defense, always seem to be fighting for dominance over the other and in doing so balance each other out slightly.
-If the enemy discovers a new kind of weapon you will try to find a new kind of defense against that weapon.
-If the enemy has a new kind of defense you'll try to find a weapon that can pierce this defense.
+Weaponry and armor, or attack and defense, always seem to be fighting for dominance over the other, and in doing so balance each other out slightly.
+If the enemy discovers a new kind of weapon, you will try to find a new kind of defense against that weapon.
+If the enemy has a new kind of defense, you'll try to find a weapon that can pierce this defense.